 Low humidity and dry soil cause leaves to brown on their edges, later followed by entire yellowing.
 Misting the leaves of your Aglaonema often will increase the humidity.

 Generally, Aglaonemas will thrive when placed in low to bright indirect sunlight.
-When exposed to direct sunlight for too long, the foliage will burn.
-Aglaonemas can adapt to very low light areas, so don’t be afraid to place it in a dark corner–that might be just what it’s craving.
+When exposed to direct sunlight for too long, the foliage will burn and can look yellow and pale.
+If you don’t have an ideal location for your Aglaonema, use a Grow Light.

 Weakened or stressed Aglaonemas become more susceptible to insect infestations.
 Sap-sucking bugs like spider mites can drain your plant of moisture.
 This problem quickly manifests itself by yellowing leaflets and fronds.
 Scale, mealybugs, and spider mites occur frequently in indoor conditions.
 If not killed early on, these small pests proliferate and move all along frond parts into nooks and crannies.
 The piercing mouths of the insects exhaust your plant and accelerate yellowing, especially if your Aglaonema is already unhealthy from poor lighting, a nutrient deficiency, or improper soil moisture.
 Check out our Garden Pest Control Set to help treat your plants.